matteocaberlotto/led-multiplex/README.md

-lcd-multiplex
+led-multiplex
 =============

-arduino sketch to control a 12x5 LCD panel
+arduino sketch to control a 12x5 LED panel